nicolaferraro/nicolaferraro.github.io/_posts/2017-10-17-creating-clustered-singleton-services-on-kubernetes.md

 Suppose that you want to do **scheduled operations on a database**.
 For sure, you don't want all the pods of the same application do the same batch operation together.

 For this task there are Kubernetes `CronJob` resources, but if you don't want to *start a different pod for every task you create*, they are not the perfect solution.
-`CronJob` resources require also some additional effort from a management point of view.
+Think to the case where you need to schedule 10 different jobs. `CronJob` resources require some additional effort from a management point of view that you may not want to spend.

+There are also many cases where you need to access your core business resources in the job, so if you package the scheduled operation into a external resource, you then need a way to call your business logic from outside.

+Separating your application into multiple services is a core principle of the microservices architecture, but you should *split your business logic according to domain rules, not technical reasons*.

 You may want to schedule tasks in your application.
 E.g. in spring-boot you can use the `@Scheduled` annotation: